epam/ketcher/example/public/docs/help.md

   atoms;

-- change an atom by selecting an atom in the _Atoms_ toolbar and clicking on the atom to be changed; in the case a wrong valence thus appears the atom will be underlined in red;
+- change an atom by selecting an atom in the _Atoms_ toolbar and clicking on the atom to be changed; in the case a wrong valence appears the atom will be underlined in red;

 - change an atom by clicking on an existing atom with the